Milperra Community Hub

 Register for updates

-- Community feedback is an important part of Mirvac’s commitment to being a good neighbour, and we look forward to staying in touch as the project progresses.
-To receive community updates, including future consultation activities, please register your interest via our community updates form.
+To receive community updates about the planning process and future engagement activities, please register your details via the community updates form.
 For sales interest, please register your details via our sales updates form.

 COMMUNITY UPDATES SALES UPDATES